2017 CSA AGREEMENT & DETAILS

-We offer three different share levels to help you decide the share best suited to your needs.:
+We offer different purchase share levels to help you decide the share that is best suited to your needs..

-Produce and items that you may choose to include in your shares:
+Produce and items if available that you may choose to include in your shares are:

-Early Season - Vegetable, flower and herb plants; asparagus, lettuce, radishes, scallions, Napa cabbage, kale, bok choy, swiss chard, spinach, kohlrabi, garlic scapes, peas, salad mix, arugula, rhubarb, collards.
+EARLY SEASON (late April – mid June) – Vegetable, flower and herb plants; asparagus, lettuce, radishes, scallions, kale, bok choy, swiss chard, spinach, kohlrabi, garlic scapes, peas, salad mix, arugula, rhubarb, collards.

-Mid Season -Lettuce, scallions, radishes, zucchini, yellow squash, cukes, green beans, fennel, eggplant, peppers, tomatoes, cherry tomatoes, heirloom tomatoes, potatoes, herbs, watermelon, garlic, onions, shallots, salad mix, arugula, artichokes, beets, swiss chard, golden & red raspberries, blackberries, blueberries, carrots.
+MID SEASON (mid June – mid September) -Lettuce, scallions, radishes, zucchini, yellow squash, cucumbers, green beans, fennel, eggplant, peppers, tomatoes, cherry tomatoes, heirloom tomatoes, potatoes, herbs, melons, garlic, onions, shallots, salad mix, arugula, artichokes, beets, swiss chard, golden & red raspberries, blackberries, blueberries, carrots, broccoli, brokali.

-Late Season - Lettuce, scallions, radishes, tomatoes, cherry tomatoes, heirloom tomatoes, potatoes, sweet potatoes, celeriac, carrots, beets, leeks, cabbage, winter squash, kale, brussel sprouts, turnips, parsnips, sunchokes, salad mix, arugula, husk cherries, red & golden raspberries, collards, spinach, kohlrabi, swiss chard, onions, shallots, garlic, ginger.
+LATE SEASON (mid September – mid December) - Lettuce, scallions, radishes, tomatoes, cherry tomatoes, heirloom tomatoes, potatoes, sweet potatoes, celeriac, carrots, beets, leeks, cabbage, winter squash, kale, brussel sprouts, turnips, parsnips, sunchokes, salad mix, arugula, red & golden raspberries, collards, spinach, kohlrabi, swiss chard, onions, shallots, garlic, ginger.

 How does it work?